 - Headaches or other physical reactions such as stomachaches or feeling tired all the time.

-- Using alcohol or drugs to numb your feelings.
+- Using alcohol or drugs to numb feelings.

-How to take care of yourself after a traumatic event
+How can you take care of yourself after a traumatic event?

 If you have seen or been through a traumatic event, the following may be helpful.